 Inform your students in class and post the info on your NEO course site.
-Inform also the Assistant Dean, your Department Chair and the Reception which will post the signs on the make-up day.
+Also inform the Assistant Dean, your Department Chair and the Reception which will post the signs on the make-up day.

 A cancelled class that has not been made up by the end of the semester will not be paid.
-Deans are responsible for checking the status of class cancellations at the end of the semester, and informing the Director for Budgeting about classes that have not been made up.
+Deans are responsible for checking the status of class cancellations at the end of the semester, and informing the Finance Office about classes that have not been made up.